christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi
     [[link](https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi)]).

-Alexander = Ptolemy I Soter in Egypt.
-Ptolemy I Soter was married Alexanders mistress Thaïs, and his other wife Berenice had the same name as Barsine who was another mistress of Alexander.
-Barsine and Berenice are different forms of the Persian name Barsina.
-The Persian name Roshanak is translated as Barsina, so the names Barsine and Berenice are both related to the Roxana, which was the name of Alexander's Persian wife.

 Mithridates I Ctistes (also known as Mithridates III of Cius) was a son of Alexander's son Heracles/Helios, who was born to Alexander and his mistress Barsine.

 Antiochus I Soter = Darius III, Alexander/Artaxerxes II Memnon/Chandragupta's brother.

-Cleopatra of Macedon (Alexander's sister) = Stateira II (his Persian wife)?

 Bubares (https://en.wikipedia.org/wiki/Bubares) was a Persian prince who married Alexander's sister.
 They had a son named Amyntas (son of Bubares) (https://en.wikipedia.org/wiki/Amyntas_(son_of_Bubares)).
 He was the king of the city Phrygia that was located in Galatia in classical Anatolia.
 Bubares, the Persian prince, was Alexander's Persian identity.
 Amyntas (son of Bubares) (born around 350 BCE) = Heracles/Helios (born around 350 BCE) = Mithridates I Ctistes (born around 350 BCE)?